 7. It is easier to deal with a proactive speaker than to search for less willing participants

-8. Speaking on the programme allows your sponsor a focus for their conversations between themselves and your delegates; a conversation you should be encouraging
+8. Speaking on the programme allows your sponsor to have a focus for their conversations with your delegates; a conversation you should be encouraging

 9. Offering a slot is an excellent ‘up-sale’ on sponsorship packages

-10. You can run entire events funded by sponsored speaking slots and delegates can attend for free
+10. You can run entire events funded by sponsoring, speaking slots and delegates can attend for free

 11. Allowing a sponsor to demonstrate their support to the industry and to inform on the programme offers real value to your sponsor (does placing a logo everywhere really offer the same?)

-12. If they have paid for a slot they are more likely to have spent time putting it together
+12. If they have paid for a slot they are more likely to spend time putting it together

-13. Their sessions have a clear objective, and as an expert (conference producer / architect) they will be much more willing to listen to your advice
+13. Their sessions have a clear objective and they will be much more willing to listen to your advice